fastfetch-cli/fastfetch/README.md

 There are some premade config files in [`presets`](presets), including the ones used for the screenshots above.
 You can load them using `--load-config <filename>`.
 They may also serve as a good example for format arguments.

 Logos can be heavily customized too; see the [logo documentation](https://github.com/fastfetch-cli/fastfetch/wiki/Logo-options) for more information.

+### Customization with new JSONC format

+A new, structure based, and user-friendly config file format was introduced in v2.0.0.
+This format is based on [JSONC](https://jsonc.org/).
+[See more details in Wiki](https://github.com/fastfetch-cli/fastfetch/wiki/Configuration)

 ## Dependencies